ioshY-k/piece-of-snake/GamedesignDocument.md

 - **Headlight**
   - Head emits light in dark levels, lets see through roofs and kills ghosts on contact

+- **Wall Immunity (while in Hyperspeed)**
+  - Colliding with a wall during hyperspeed does not cost a fruit
 ---

 ### 🔵 Synergy